Long Term Care Cost By State

-The cost of long term care is an important factor in long term care planning.
-Knowing the cost of long term care in your area allows you to choose how much long term care risk to transfer to an insurance company.
-This risk is transferred using long term care insurance because health insurance and Medicare do not pay for most long term care.
+The average cost of long term care is an important factor in long-term care (LTC) planning.
+Knowing the cost of LTC services in your area allows you to choose how much risk to transfer to an insurance company.
+Transferring the risk with LTC insurance makes sense because health insurance and Medicare do not pay for most long-term care.

-Some transfer the entire long term care risk and pay higher premiums for more protection.
-Others choose to transfer only a part of their long term care risk and pay a lower insurance premium.
+Some choose to transfer all their long-term care risk and pay higher premiums for more protection.
+Others prefer to transfer only a part of the risk and pay lower insurance premiums.
 Either way, being informed lets you make the best choice for your situation.

-For over a decade, these cost of care surveys have uncovered several trends in the cost of long term care.
+For the past 17 years, these cost of care surveys have uncovered the long term care inflation rate.
 As expected, the cost of all types of care continues to rise — from home care costs to nursing homes.
-Yet, the cost of care provided in people’s homes has not risen by the same degree as care provided in facilities.
-From a large sampling of long term care insurance claims we know that the majority of claims begin in the home.
+From 2020 to 2021, the cost of care for a Private Room in a Nursing Home rose 2.41% and the Five Year Annual Compound Growth Rate was 3.25%.

 The core driver of increases in the cost of care services remains supply and demand.
 Every day until 2030, 10,000 Baby Boomers will turn 65 and seven out of ten of them will require long-term care services at some point.
 The level of care needed by this rapidly aging population has itself increased over the years.
 A high turnover rate and insufficient supply of professionals to meet this growing demand pre-date the COVID-19 pandemic.